-Fiber optic cable is a flexible, but very thin; a transparent strand of very pure glass, not much bigger than a human hair.
+Fiber optic cable is a flexible, but very thin; a transparent strand of very pure glass, not bigger than a human hair.
 Bits are encoded on the fiber as light impulses.
-The fiber-optic cable acts as a waveguide; or “light pipe,” to transmit light between the two ends with the minimal loss of signal.
+The fiber-optic cable acts as a waveguide; or “light pipe,” to send light between the two ends with the minimal loss of signal.

 Fiber-optic cabling is now being used in four types: